argoproj/argo-helm/charts/argo-cd/README.md

 Requires chart version 1.5.2 or newer.

 Helm v3 has removed the `install-crds` hook so CRDs are now populated by files in the [crds](./crds) directory.
-Users of Helm v3 should set the `installCRDs` value to `false` to avoid warnings about nonexistant webhooks.
+Users of Helm v3 should set the `installCRDs` value to `false` to avoid warnings about nonexistent webhooks.

 ## Chart Values